kompot/nhl-tv-geeky-streams/README.md

 ## Without Docker, much less resource hungry, instructions for macOS

 - Install dependencies with `brew install yarn streamlink ffmpeg`.
+- Run `yarn install` in the directory where you've unzipped code to.
 - Run `yarn start` in the directory where you've unzipped code to.

 # Credits